microsoft/terminal/README.md

 git submodule update --init --recursive
 ```

-OpenConsole.sln may be built from within Visual Studio or from the command-line using a set of convenience scripts & tools in the **/tools** directory.:
+OpenConsole.sln may be built from within Visual Studio or from the command-line using a set of convenience scripts & tools in the **/tools** directory:

 ### Building in PowerShell